hwlee11/PipelinedASGD/README.md

 This repository is codes for pipelined SGD experiment.

-also, I implemented DDG[1] model for baseline experiment.
+Also, I implemented DDG[1] model for baseline experiment.

 Pipelined SGD is experimented with resnet110 model and Cifar10,100 image dataset.